A new emissions target will require the UK to bring all greenhouse gas emissions to net zero by 2050

 This is recommended for geographers aged 11+ up to GCSE.
 If you are studying A level go to the MacKay Carbon Calculator for interactive graphs and malleable data sets.

-Developed in partnership with the Department for Business, Energy and Industrial Strategy.
+These resources were developed in partnership with the Department for Business, Energy and Industrial Strategy (BEIS).

 Featured image: StellrWeb / Unsplash @stellrweb